 Gone is the campy jokes and corny one liners-in this one Freddy is made scary again, which is a good thing.
 I never cared for joking Freddy and the menace that the character posses was almost ruined by some of the sequels.
 Plus the opening is properly gory and creepy, setting the mood for the rest of the film.
 Having Robert Englund play himself was also nice and there is an eerie scene where after he pops up dressed as Freddy people cheer for him.
 That’s a bit weird and even ghoulish to Heather as she fears the prospect of a new Freddy movie is driving her crazy.

 Pushed into a final battle with an evil that is represented by Freddy, Heather deals with her son being under attack.
 One of the freakiest moments in this film is when Heather thinks she is witnessing multiple Freddy’s coming towards her in a busy city street.
 This film is the most interesting out of the series because of how it blurs the lines between reality and fiction in a strong meta sense.
 Despite some dated special effects and a few cheesy moments New Nightmare is a creepy and well crafted film that also did not end up being the last chapter either.
 That last scene did make it seem that way curiously enough.
-Evil is only stops when the box office grosses go down.
+Evil only stops when the box office grosses go down, clearly.